 Our students are active members of the campus, the community and the world.
 Elizabethtown College has several student organizations, plenty of opportunities for research, a variety of study abroad options, field trips and interactive classes.
 Outside the classroom, you’ll have the chance to participate in departmental clubs and organizations such as Mock Trial, College Democrats, College Republicans, Pi Sigma Alpha (National Political Science Honor Society) and Young Americans for Liberty.
 Many of our students are campus leaders — Student Senate officers, editors of the Etownian (student newspaper) and student-athletes.

-The Department is also closely affiliated with several related interdisciplinary programs: Social Studies Education, International Students, Pre-Law Advising, and the Forestry and Environmental Management major.
+The Department is also closely affiliated with several related interdisciplinary programs: Social Studies Education, International Students, and Pre-Law Advising.